selfage/cli/README.md

 $ selfae frun -h
 Usage: selfage runForever|frun [options] <file>

-Compile and run the specified file under Node environment while auto-restart when it crashes/ends.
-Its file ext can be neglected and is always fixed as .ts.
+Run the already compiled file under Node environment while auto restart when it crashes/ends.
+Its file ext can be neglected and is always fixed as .js.
 Pass through arguments to the executable file after --.

 Options:
-  -c, --tsconfig-file <file>  The file path to tsconfig.json.
-If not provided, it will try to look for it at the current working directory.
   -h, --help  display help for command
 ```

 It's a minimalist version that does nothing more than auto-restarting crashed/ended Node program.